Sidon (Hebrew: צִידוֹן, Ṣîdôn; Greek: Σιδών): port in Phoenicia, modern Ṣaydā.

 After Xerxes' expedition to Greece, Phoenician naval forces fighting for Persia are also mentioned during the reigns of the kings Artaxerxes I Makrocheirnote[Diodorus, World History 12.27.5.] and Darius II Nothus.note[Diodorus, World History 13.36.5, 13.38.4.]
 The Persian king Artaxerxes III Ochus could threaten to intervene in the Social War between Athens and it allies (357-355).

-However, things had changed.
-By the end of the fifth century, the Persians lost control of Egypt, where new independent kings started to rule.
+However, things had started to change.
+By the end of the fifth century, the Persians had lost control of Egypt, where new independent kings started to rule.
 Even worse, they embarked on an assertive foreign policy, targeting the Phoenician cities.
-In the mid-fourth century, Sidon revolted and received support from pharaoh Nectanebo II, who sent the Greek mercenary leader Mentor of Rhodes with 4,000 soldiers to support king Tennes of Sidon (Phoenician Tabnit).
+In the mid-fourth century, Sidon, which by now also had increasingly friendly contacts with the Greek world, revolted and received support from pharaoh Nectanebo II, who sent the Greek mercenary leader Mentor of Rhodes with 4,000 soldiers to support king Tennes of Sidon (Phoenician Tabnit).
+During the fights, the Persian royal park (paradeisos) in Sidon was destroyed.

 Tennes and Mentor defeated the satraps Belysis of Syria and Mazaeus of Cilicia, but knew that they did not stand a chance against the army of Artaxerxes III himself.
-When it appeared in 346 - earlier dates are less likely - Tennes and Mentor betrayed the city.
-Nonetheless, Tennes was killed by the Persians and the desperate Sidonians set fire to their own city.
+When it appeared in 346 BCE - earlier dates are less likely - Tennes and Mentor betrayed the Sidonians.
+Nonetheless, Tennes was killed by the Persians and the desperate Sidonians set fire to their own city.note[Diodorus, World History 16.41-45.]

 Artaxerxes would proceed to reconquer Egypt.
-It seemed as if Persian power was fully restored, but this would soon turn out to be a mirage.
+It seemed as if Persian power had been fully restored, but this would soon turn out to be a mirage.